ADORSYS-GIS/webank-UserApp/Docs/accRecovery.md

-# Account Recovery Process for Webank
+# Account Recovery Process - Webank

 ## Overview
-The Webank account recovery process enables users who have lost their devices to reclaim their old accounts.
-The recovery process is embedded within the standard registration flow and leverages KYC verification.
+The account recovery process allows users who have lost their device (and thus access to their account) to reclaim their previous account after verifying their identity.
+This is done through a structured KYC process involving interaction with a Webank agent via WhatsApp.

-## Step-by-Step Process
+## Process Flow

-### 1. Initiating the Recovery
-- Users who have lost access to their accounts must begin a **new registration** process as if they were signing up for a new account.
+1. **Initiate Registration**
    - There is no explicit "Recover My Account" button on the sign-up page.
-- The option to recover an account appears during the **KYC verification step**.

-### 2. Redirect to WhatsApp for Verification
-- On the KYC page, users see a **"Recover Account"** button.
-- Clicking this button redirects the user to WhatsApp using a **wa.link**, opening a chat with a Webank agent.
-- A **predefined message** is automatically generated:
-  _"I want to recover a lost account via KYC."_
-- The agent or bot, configured to expect this message, responds with detailed recovery instructions.

-### 3. Required Information for Recovery
-Users must provide the following via WhatsApp:
-1. **Unique Document Identifier** linked to their previous account’s KYC documents.
-2. **All necessary KYC documents**, ensuring they match the ones used in the previous KYC verification.
-3. **The accountQR** of the newly created account.

-### 4. Agent Verification
-- The agent enters the **unique document identifier** into a dedicated UI.
-- The backend queries the associated **documents and personal information**.
-- The agent is redirected to a **comparison page** to match the retrieved records with the ones received via WhatsApp.
-- If a match is confirmed, the agent proceeds to approve the recovery.

-### 5. Approval & Token Generation
-1. The agent clicks the **"Approve"** button.
-2. They are prompted to upload the **accountQR** of the new account (sent by the user).
-3. Upon uploading, a **"Generate Recovery Token"** button appears.
-4. Clicking this button instructs the backend to create an **auth token** containing:
-   - `OldAccountID`: The original account’s ID.
-   - `NewAccountID`: The new account’s ID (ensuring only this account can reclaim the old one).
-   - `Backend Signature`: A signature certifying the token's authenticity.
-   - `Timestamp`: Ensuring token validity is time-bound.
-5. The backend returns this auth token to the agent.
-6. The agent copies and transmits the token to the user via WhatsApp.

-### 6. User Validation of the Recovery Token
-1. The user copies the **auth token** received from WhatsApp.
-2. On the KYC page, clicking "Recover Account" again now reveals a **"Validate Recovery via Token"** button.
-3. Clicking this button opens an input field to enter the **auth token**.
-4. Upon submitting, the frontend sends the token to the backend.

-### 7. Backend Response & Final Recovery Steps
-- If the token is valid, the backend responds with:
-  - `OldAccountID`: The recovered account’s ID.
-  - `AccountCert`: A new account certificate bound to the old account ID and the user’s new public key.
-  - `KYCCert`: A KYC certificate similarly updated with the new public key.
-- The frontend updates the user’s session:
-  - The **new account ID is replaced** with the old one.
-  - The **new account cert and KYC cert** are overwritten with the ones returned.
-- The user sees a **success message**: _"Account recovery successful!
-Redirecting to your old account’s dashboard...
-ENJOY!"_
-- The system redirects the user to the recovered account's dashboard.

-## Conclusion
-This account recovery process ensures secure and seamless restoration of lost accounts while maintaining strict KYC compliance.
+   - The user begins the standard registration process as if creating a new account.

+2. **KYC and Account Recovery Button**
+   - On the KYC page, there is a "Recover Account" button.
+   - Clicking this button redirects the user to WhatsApp using a `wa.link` to chat with a Webank agent.
+   - A predefined message is automatically written for the user: _"I want to recover a lost account via KYC."_

+3. **Interaction with the Webank Agent (or Automated Bot)**
+   - The agent or bot provides detailed recovery instructions:
+     - The user must send the **unique document identifier** associated with their previous account's verification document.
+     - The user must upload all required KYC documents, ensuring they match those used in the previous account's verification.
+     - The user must upload the **account QR** of their newly created account.
+     - A **random nonce (unique string/number)** is generated and included in the instructions.
+       - The user is instructed to take a picture holding a paper with this nonce clearly visible and upload it along with the other required documents.
+       - This step ensures the liveness of the recovery process and prevents fraudulent recovery attempts using stolen images.

+4. **Verification by a Random Agent**
+   - The recovery verification is assigned to a **random Webank agent** in the background.
+   - This ensures that no specific agent can deliberately approve fraudulent account recoveries in collusion with unauthorized individuals.

+5. **Agent Verification Process**
+   - The agent inputs the provided **unique document ID** into a special UI.
+   - The backend queries the database for the personal details and documents linked to this ID.
+   - The queried information is displayed on a verification page for comparison with the documents received via WhatsApp.
+   - If the documents match, the agent clicks an **Approve** button.
+   - The agent is prompted to upload the **account QR** of the user's new account.
+   - Upon uploading, a button appears labeled **Generate Recovery Token**.

+6. **Recovery Token Generation**
+   - Clicking the **Generate Recovery Token** button sends a request to the backend.
+   - The backend creates an **authentication token** containing:
+     - The **account ID** of the old account.
+     - The **account ID** of the new account (ensuring only the new account can use the token to reclaim the old one).
+     - The **backend’s signature** certifying the token's authenticity.
+     - A **timestamp** to enforce token validity limits.
+   - The token is returned to the agent, who can copy it and send it to the user via WhatsApp.

+7. **User Validation and Account Restoration**
+   - The user copies the received token and returns to the KYC page.
+   - Clicking "Recover Account" again now presents a **Validate Account Recovery via Token** option.
+   - The user is directed to a page with an input field to enter the recovery token.
+   - Clicking **Validate** sends a final request to the backend.

+8. **Backend Response & Account Restoration**
+   - If validation is successful, the backend returns:
+     - The **account ID** of the old recovered account.
+     - An **account certificate** bound to the old account ID but linked to the new device’s public key.
+     - A **KYC certificate** confirming verification.
+   - The frontend updates the user’s stored account information.
+   - The user is redirected to the recovered account’s dashboard with a success message: _"Account recovery successful.
+Redirecting to your past account dashboard...
+Enjoy!"_

+## Security Measures
+- **Randomized Agent Verification**: Recovery is handled by a randomly assigned agent to prevent collusion and unauthorized approvals.
+- **Nonce for Liveness Check**: The recovery instructions include a unique nonce requiring the user to submit a live picture holding it, ensuring real-time identity verification and preventing document theft-based fraud.
+- **Signature & Timestamp in Token**: Ensures authenticity and time-restricted validity of recovery operations.

+This process ensures a secure and seamless way for legitimate users to reclaim their lost accounts while preventing fraud.